sersonSerson/Projects/README.md

 1.4.
 LSTM calculator - one function calculator.
 Works based on LSTM Neural Network that predicts sequence on result based on sequence of calculation.

+1.5.
+LSTM calculator - one function calculator.
+Works based on LSTM Neural Network that predicts sequence on result based on sequence of calculation.

+1.6.
+Sequence prediction - predict sequences of numbers with encoder-decoder architecture.